robdalo/AvgWords/README.md

 * The third party lyrics api appears to return different versions of lyrics for the same song when called multiple times.
 * This is probably because users have submitted different lyric variants to the database.
 Currently no known fix / workaround for this inconsistency.
+* Artists with large numbers of records result in crash due to throttling.
+Going forward, pause and retry mechanism will be required to resolve.